Afanc/colorizing_things/README.md

 ### Difficulties met:

-Really difficult at the begining of the coding step to spot errors that we made.
-Mainly to discover why we had such poor results with a network that seemed correct.
+It was really not trivial at the very begining to understand the errors we made, in particular to discover why we had such poor results with a network that seemed appropriate (based on litterature).
 An other big problem was to know how well is performing our network, because there is no clear manner to measure the score of a GAN.
 That was only during the TA session that we learned about the Fréchet inception distance (FID) and the Inception score.

+Finally, we ran into vram shortage multiple times (if not all the time...).
+So we had to restrain ourselves to quite small batche sizes (often less than 10 images at a time) even though we didn't work with images larger than 128x128.
+This probably didn't help reduce the gradients' variance accross training.

 ### Example of usage: